-So, maybe you’ve learned the basics of crypto trading, and you’ve even gotten pretty good at it!
+Most likely, you’ve already learned the basics of crypto trading, and are even pretty good at it!
 If you don’t have an enormous bankroll at your disposal, then you may be wondering where to get capital for trading.

 There’s actually a process in place for that, and it’s called cryptocurrency margin trading.
 In this article, we’ll go over everything you need to know to begin trading on margin.
-We’ll also go over the dangers of it and what you need to know to protect yourself.
+We’ll also cover the dangers of it and what you need to know to protect yourself.

-Ever spot a really good trading opportunity that you wish you could jump but you just don’t have the capital to do it?
+Considering spot is a really good trading opportunity that you wish you could try but you just don’t have the capital to do it?
 Fortunately, margin trading can fill this need for you.
 When you buy cryptocurrencies on margin you are borrowing that money from the exchange in order to do so.

-This allows investors to have a lot more options and a lot more opportunities to make profits, but it also comes with a substantial amount of risk that you should not take lightly.
+This allows investors to have a lot more options and a lot more opportunities to make profit, but it also comes with a substantial amount of risk that you should not neglect.

-When you trade on margin with an exchange you are taking out a loan.
-Sometimes this is from the exchange itself, but in some cases, you could also be borrowing your capital from other investors.
+When you trade on margin with an exchange, you take a loan.
+Sometimes it comes right from the exchange itself, but in some cases, you could also borrow your capital from other investors.

 Investors should keep in mind that they likely won’t be able to walk into a margin trade with nothing to offer.
 Most exchanges will require a minimum deposit to participate, and they will have different leveraging options which you can use to take advantage of this deposit and increase the dollar value of your trades.